Richard McKeon - Tenth Mayor of Bratenahl

 Hamlet, a French-style community located on the former Dean Holden estate at 11341 Lakeshore Boulevard and Lakehurst, a gated community of 18 homes located on the former 20-acre Taylor estate at 193 Bratenahl Road were approved in 1999.

 Progress, peaceful prosperity and good sense defined Mayor McKeon's term in office.

-He returned from the Navy with his wife, Rosemary, in 1954 to live and raise their seven children: Susan, Richard Jr., Julie, Kathleen, Amy, Paul, and Milissa.
+He returned from the Navy with his wife, Rosemary, in 1954.
+They lived at 9915 Burton Avenue, a home built by Richard's father as a wedding present.
+In 1968 Richard and Roseman purchase a home at 12015 Lake Shore Boulevard where they raised their seven children: Susan, Richard Jr., Julie, Kathleen, Amy, Paul, and Milissa.

 Dick’s faith was paramount.
 As a lifelong member of St. Aloysius Catholic Church, he served on the Finance Council, as president of the Parish Council, and as a eucharistic minister.

-Richard died July 13, 2019, in Hastings, Minnesota and is buried in All Souls Cemetery in Chardon, Ohio.
+Richard died July 13, 2019, in Hastings, Minnesota, and buried in All Souls Cemetery in Chardon, Ohio.